ADV TRIBE Explorer Series

 National Highway 3, Asangaon, Taluka, Shahapur, Maharashtra 421601

-All three batches depart from the same point.
+Both August batches depart from the same point.
 Riders should be at FoodHub Restaurant, Asangaon by 8:00 AM.
 Parking guidance and pre-ride briefing details will be shared with confirmed riders after booking.
 The guided ride concludes at Kalu Balu Dhaba, Wanjale on Day 3.
 Riders disperse independently from Kalu Balu Dhaba onward.

 | Time | Activity |